Hard Cider Label Requirements: Understanding the TTB & Compliance

 Bottler name and address

-The FDA and TTB require hard cider manufacturers to include this component on the label.
+Both the FDA and TTB require hard cider manufacturers to include the address with the city and state on the label.
 But each organization has slightly different criteria for how the information is ultimately presented.

 The address must include the city and state, but there are different rules for the bottler: